Table of Contents

 The man with the highest individual score in T20 cricket is the brilliant West Indian Chris Gayle.
 With a best of 175 in this format, it’s no surprise that the Universe Boss is at the top of the list.

 That incredible knock, made for Royal Challengers Bangalore against the Pune Warriors at the IPL in 2013, is just one of a number of T20 records that Gayle holds.
-The powerful left hander has scored no fewer than 22 T20 hundreds and is the only player to have hit more than 1,000 sixes in this format.
+The powerful left hander has scored no fewer than 22 T20 hundreds and is the first player to have hit more than 1,000 sixes in this format.

 While there are some dangerous batters on this list, Chris Gayle’s returns in the shortest form make him the number one by some distance.